laura-is-here/stefanbc-hugo/src/practice-areas/how-to-use-forestry-cms.md

 Add the following to the **Excerpt** data field:

     This page will give you all the pointers you need to get editing content with Forestry CMS.

+Click the save button in the top-right corner of the screen to save your changes.
+Your site should just take a few minutes to update with your new excerpt: